CBS extends agreement to stream NFL games on CBS All Access

 CBS and the NFL have extended their agreement to stream games airing on the network via CBS All Access, both companies said Monday.
 The deal will extend the agreement through the 2022 NFL season.

 The entire 2018-2019 NFL season, including Super Bowl LIII, will now be streamed live on all CBS All Access platforms.
-For the first time, users will be able to watch NFL ON CBS games on mobile phones.
+For the first time, users will be able to watch NFL ON CBS games on mobile phones and tablets.

 "We're very pleased to extend and expand our partnership with the NFL and give our viewers and CBS All Access subscribers the ability to stream NFL ON CBS games on mobile phones in addition to all other platforms for years to come," CBS Interactive President and COO Marc DeBevoise said in a statement.